ARTIST STATMENT | ARTIST BIO | ARTIST & COMPANY NAME

 My name is Buffy (yes, my real name), ~buffy is my artist name.
 The tilde (~) is a remnant from my web dev days.
 I used ~buffy to sign my electronic communications in that career because essentially, what one was looking at was virtually linked to me...

 I started signing my completed art works with ~buffy because they too were a reflection of me.
-They came from within, a manifestation of my imagination that sometimes represented my personal experiences, emotions, or observations.
+They came from within.
+A manifestation of my imagination that sometimes represented personal experiences, emotions, or observations.

 Other times, my art results from the vision of the clients – filtered through my creative lens – flowing reimagined into my art.

 I chose to use Cope Aesthetic Design during my senior semester of college in the Spring of 2014.
 I had to build a website for my Senior Portfolio Design class and wanted to use a name that would communicate that I was a design professional.